bdwilson/KP3S/README.md

 * Babystepping added (but babystepping automatically updates z offset, so make sure to save once you have your z offset the way you want it).
 To use this, start a print, go into Settings -> Tune -> Z probe offset.
 * You'll need to turn your LCD sideways using [this](https://www.thingiverse.com/thing:4578390) print, or just turn your head sideways.
 I've chosen to do this since I use Octoprint and also have a magnetic camera mounted to where this LCD screen would overhang.

-## Building Releases
-Follow the directions from [TH3D](https://support.th3dstudio.com/hc/downloads/unified-2-firmware/kingroon/kingroon-kp-3s-firmware-kingroon-v1-2-board/), but use this code.

 ## Installation
 1. Follow the guidance here on installing and connecting: https://bubba.org/kp3s/3dTouch/
 2. To install, copy Robin35_nano.bin to in the root of an FAT32-formatted SD card and rename it Robin_nano.bin.